y2-aidid/Electric-Vehicle-Charging-Points/docs/deployment.md

-Abdiazziz Abdillahi- user guide and release notes
+Abdiazziz Abdillahi- user guide and release notes, steps and screenshots